Knysna turaco

 The Knysna turaco (Tauraco corythaix), or, in South Africa, Knysna loerie, is a large turaco, one of a group of African musophagidae birds.
-It is a resident breeder in the mature evergreen forests of southern and eastern South Africa, and Swaziland.
+It is a resident breeder in the mature evergreen forests of southern and eastern South Africa, and Eswatini.
 It was formerly sometimes considered to be a subspecies of the green turaco of West Africa.
 The Livingstone's and Schalow's turacos were once considered subspecies.

 This species lays two eggs in a shallow platform nest made from sticks and placed in a tree or clump of creepers.

 Within its range, this is an unmistakable bird, although often inconspicuous in the treetops.
 It is 40–42 cm long, including a long tail.
 The small but thick orange-red bill and a white line just under the eye contrast with the mainly green plumage.
 It has a tall green crest, which is tipped with white.
 The eye is brown and the eye-ring deep red.
 In flight, Knysna turaco shows conspicuous crimson primary flight feathers.
 Sexes are similar, but juvenile birds have a shorter crest without the white tips.

 The Knysna turaco is usually seen flying between forest trees, or hopping along branches.
 It feeds on fruit, insects and earthworms.
 It has a loud kow-kow-kow-kow call.